Hialeah real estate market overview

-The job market has increased by 0.8% over the last year.
-In ten years, job growth is predicted to be 35.7%.
+The job market has decreased by -11.09% over the last year.
+In ten years, job growth is predicted to be 35.68%.
 The economic development in Hialeah is progressive, and one of its largest employers is the City of Hialeah.
 Service industry employment, retail, restaurants and national franchises support a large part of Hialeah's job market as well.
 Located on Hialeah's West 49th Street corridor alone is a variety of coffee shops, chain restaurants, steakhouses and the Westland Mall.
 Other large employers include G&R Electric, J. I. Kislak, Citrus Health Network and Simclar.

 Living in Miami is expensive in comparison to other Florida cities, and Hialeah is no exception.
 Majority of this city is not walkable, resulting in transportation as one of the largest expenses for residents here.

 - Hialeah Gardens